 Major in Dance

-As an undergraduate in dance, you'll study composition and choreography in depth as you are challenged to write, research, and analyze the field of dance.
-At the same time, you'll continue to develop your dance skills with technique classes and performance opportunities.
+The major presents a well-integrated view of dance while also providing sound technical training in a variety of forms.
+The dance major’s curriculum emphasizes composition and choreography in depth as you are challenged to write, research, and analyze the field of dance.
+At the same time, you’ll continue to develop your dance skills with technique classes and performance opportunities.

 Our faculty include award-winning professional dancers, choreographers and renowned researchers and scholars of dance history, theory and education.
 Guest artists lead master classes in a variety of forms and styles.